-Institutionalizing Community Energy Capacities and Knowledge Exchange support the share of information about model community energy projects, financing opportunities, and manuals on how to set up community energy projects and shall serve as central hubs for community energy initiatives.
+Institutionalizing Community Energy Capacities and Knowledge Exchange

+Projects in Hungary and the Czech Republic, emphasize the creation and support of coordinating associations for energy communities as a means of fostering knowledge exchange and capacity building.8 The development of special institutions, in Hungary the municipal energy development agency and in the Czech Republic the Union of Community Energy shall support the share of information about model community energy projects, financing opportunities, and manuals on how to set up community energy projects and shall serve as central hubs for community energy initiatives.
 Both projects draw on mutual knowledge exchange with German partners, making use of best practice examples by German NGOs.